-All course documents must be submitted by April 19, 2023, at 11:59 PM.
+Case presentations will be scheduled in the first-class meeting.
+All course documents must be submitted by December 1, 2023 at 11:59 PM.
 If all documentation is not submitted by this date/time, students will be required to complete the internship course in its entirety.
-Late submissions may prevent clearance for May 2023 graduation.
+Late submissions will prevent clearance for December 2023 graduation.